 Currently in Tasmania, Aboriginal teachers make up less than one per cent of teachers.
 Through establishing the Lucy Beeton Aboriginal Teacher Scholarships, the Department of Education aims to increase the number of Aboriginal and Torres Strait Islander teachers in Tasmania.
 The Lucy Beeton Scholarship aims to provide a financial incentive/support for Aboriginal people to undertake a teaching qualification at the University of Tasmania.

-Available to commencing and current students who are members of the Tasmanian Aboriginal community and who are either commencing in or continuing study in a Bachelor of Education or Master of Teaching in Semester 1, 2018.
+Available to commencing and current students who are members of the Tasmanian Aboriginal community and who are either commencing or continuing study in a Bachelor of Education or Master of Teaching in Semester 1, 2023.
 To be eligible, students must identify as an Aboriginal person and be accepted by the community in which they live or have lived (applicants must meet the Tasmanian State Government requirements of Eligibility for Tasmanian Government Aboriginal and Torres Strait Islander programs and services); and be a current resident of Tasmania.

 To retain this award, recipients are required to achieve a minimum Pass result in all units studied each semester.